Lombra/Critline/README.md

 This way you can use the same general settings (such as functionality and appearance) on all your characters, while still using separate spell databases.
 The general and spell profiles are stored separately, and will not collide.
 For example, you can use the 'Default' profile both for the general and the spell profiles.
 They are not considered the same.
 Changes made to the general profile would not affect the spell profile.

-This module can be disabled by deleting profiles.lua in your Critline folder.
+This module can be disabled by deleting `Profiles.lua` in your Critline folder.
 Note that profiles will still be used, you are only disabling the ability to manage them.